Section 199A in Real Estate Transactions: Taking Advantage of the Qualified Business Income Deduction

 Smith Gambrell & Russell

-Mr. Mandarino's practice focuses on corporate, tax and finance law.
-He is involved with a wide variety of businesses and transactions, including experience with compliance, planning and M&A activities for partnerships, individuals and corporations.
+Mandarino is a Partner in the Tax Practice of Smith, Gambrell & Russell, LLP.
+His practice focuses on corporate, tax and finance law.
+Mr. Mandarino is involved with a wide variety of businesses and transactions, including experience with compliance, planning and M&A activities for partnerships, individuals and corporations.
 Mr. Mandarino writes and speaks extensively on a wide range of business, tax and finance topics.Close